 ADD sometimes processes public data.

-- Data you yourself place in the public domain such as information on your website, your blog or via your publicly accessible social media profile, or information about you that ADD obtains from third parties (e.g., members of your immediate family).
+- Data you yourself place in the public domain such as information on your website, your blog or via your publicly accessible social media profile, or information about you that ADD obtains from third parties (e.g., members of your immediate family)

-If you consent to the processing of your health data, you authorise us to process your data in relation to all your insurance policies now and in the future, and for all claims and claim events in which you are involved.
+If you expressly consent to the processing of your health data, you authorise us to process your data in relation to all your insurance policies now and in the future, and for all claims and claim events in which you are involved.
 Your consent will remain valid until you revoke it.
 You are entitled to do so at any time.
-However, please bear in mind that this revocation may have implications for the further performance of your current insurance contracts or claims.
+However, please bear in mind that this revocation may have implications for the further performance of your current insurance contracts and claims.

 4.4 ADD retains data from offers, insurance applications, etc.